panubo/docker-staticsite/README.md

 ## Status

-This is used for deploying production sites, however it should be considered subject to changes from a functionality perspective.
+This is used for deploying production sites, however it should be considered subject to functionality changes.

 ### Known issues